This post may contain affiliate links

 What is a Croissant?

 Croissant is a crescent-shaped pastry associated with French culture, but it originated in Austria.
 Today, croissants are a symbol of French breakfast.
 Even the word “Croissant ” is a French word that means crescent in English.
 Croissants are buttery, lightweight, and airy.
 They are categorized as “Laminated Pastry.”
 While making it; the dough gets folded repeatedly.
 Making croissants takes several days, a lot of patience, and proper skills.
 The main ingredient of a croissant is unsalted butter.
-Butter is spread on the dough that makes the croissant flaky and buttery flavored.
+Butter is spread on the dough, which makes the croissant flaky and buttery flavored.

 What makes Vegan Sourdough Croissants different from traditional Croissants?